Microgeneration (energy): Possible set-ups

 All set-ups mentioned can work either on a single power plant or a combination of power plants (in which case it is called a hybrid power system).
 For safety, grid-connected set-ups must automatically switch off or enter an "anti-islanding mode" when there is a failure of the mains power supply.
 For more about this, see the article on the condition of islanding.

 Costs

 Depending on the set-up chosen (financial recompensation scheme, power plant, extra equipment), prices may vary.
 According to Practical Action, microgeneration at home which uses the latest in cost saving-technology (wiring harnesses, ready boards, cheap DIY-power plants, e.g. DIY wind turbines) the household expenditure can be extremely low-cost.
 In fact, Practical Action mentions that many households in farming communities in the developing world spend less than $1 on electricity per month.
 However, if matters are handled less economically (using more commercial systems/approaches), costs will be dramatically higher.
-In most cases however, financial advantage will still be done using microgeneration on renewable power plants; often in the range of 50-90% as local production has no electricity transportation losses on long distance power lines or energy losses from the Joule effect in transformers where in general 8-15% of the energy is lost.
+In most cases however, financial advantage will still be done using microgeneration on renewable power plants; often in the range of 50–90% as local production has no electricity transportation losses on long distance power lines or energy losses from the Joule effect in transformers where in general 8–15% of the energy is lost.

 In the UK, the government offers both grants and feedback payments to help businesses, communities and private homes to install these technologies.
-Businesses can write the full cost of installation off against taxable profits whilst homeowners receive a flat-rate grant or payments per kW h of electricity generated and paid back into the national grid.
+Businesses can write the full cost of installation off against taxable profits whilst homeowners receive a flat-rate grant or payments per kWh of electricity generated and paid back into the national grid.
 Community organizations can also receive up to £200,000 in grant funding.

 In the UK, the Microgeneration Certification Scheme provides approval for Microgeneration Installers and Products which is a mandatory requirement of funding schemes such as the Feed in Tariffs and Renewable Heat Incentive.